110th Guards Rifle Division: Advance into Slovakia

 By this time the division had been assigned back to the 57th Rifle Corps along with the 1st Guards Airborne and the 228th Rifle Division.
 A new phase of the offensive began on December 5.
 53rd Army occupied a line from Eger to Lőrinci facing units of the German 6th Army and the Hungarian 3rd Army.
-The assault began at 1015 hours following a brief but powerful artillery preparation and the Army was able to advance 2-4km on the first day despite facing defenses in mountainous terrain and the fighting continued through the night.
+The assault began at 1015 hours following a brief but powerful artillery preparation and the Army was able to advance 2–4 km on the first day despite facing defenses in mountainous terrain and the fighting continued through the night.
 In the days following the Army was only able to advance with its left-flank units and by December 9 was stalled along a line from Eger to Gyöngyös.
 The next phase involved completing the encirclement of Budapest and began on December 10 but again the 53rd Army advanced very little until Pliyev's Cavalry-Mechanized Group rolled up the German/Hungarian defense from the Šahy area in the general direction of Szoldiny.

 On December 14 Plyiev was ordered to attack in the direction of Kisterenye in conjunction with 53rd Army advancing toward Pásztó.
 This made only modest progress and on December 18 General Managarov was directed to relieve Plyiev's Group to enable it to regroup for a new assignment.
 The next day the Army was tasked with reaching a line from Veľký Krtíš to Nemce to Želiezovce.
 The left-flank forces of 2nd Ukrainian Front attacked at 1000 hours on December 20 but on the first day the 53rd Army made only local advances.
 By December 29 it had reached a front from Kutas to Szécsény to Balassagyarmat.
 The encirclement of Budapest had been completed on December 26, and as of January 1, 1945 the 110th Guards had returned to 49th Rifle Corps where it joined with the 375th Rifle Division.
 Under this command the division played little direct role in the siege of Budapest.